-- a.
-Open the Camera drop down list and select the camera for which you want to allocate storage space. - b.
+a.
+Open the Camera drop down list and select the camera for which you want to allocate storage space.

+- b.
 Edit the Max.
 Record Capacity and the Max.
-Picture Capacity values to specify the space allocated to each. - Click Apply to save the settings. - d.
-Repeat sub-steps a through c above for other cameras monitored by the recorder. - 3.
-If you prefer to use Group mode, do the following: - a.
-In the Mode select field, select either Group.
+Picture Capacity values to specify the space allocated to each.
+If the Quota capacity is 0 (zero), all cameras will use the total capacity of the HDD for recordings and pictures. - c.
+Click Apply to save the settings. - d.
+Repeat sub-steps a through c above for other cameras monitored by the recorder.

-b.
+Configure for Group mode

+- 3. If you prefer to use Group mode, do the following: - a.
+In the Mode select field, select either Group. - b.
 Check the box(es) for the camera(s) you want to add to the group.